Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

 \section{Topological Shape Analysis for Medical Images}

-There are only a few studies that use topological features of medical images to predict patient survival outcomes.
-Recently, \cite{crawford2019} use the Smooth Euler Characteristic Transform (SECT) to summarize the shape of the tumor boundary of glioblastoma multiforme (GBM) and predict the survival prognosis using Gaussian Process (GP) regression.
-Although their approach suggests that the summary of tumor shape paired with its location becomes useful, it comes with several limitations.
-First, the GP regression model cannot handle the right-censored datasets.
+Only a few studies have used topological features of medical images to predict patient survival outcomes.
+First, \cite{crawford2019} use the Smooth Euler Characteristic Transform (SECT) to summarize the shape of the tumor boundary of glioblastoma multiforme (GBM) and predict the survival prognosis using Gaussian Process (GP) regression.
+Although their approach suggests that tumor shape information paired with its location is useful, it comes with some limitations.
+First, the GP regression model does not consider censored observations because their study is motivated by the dataset without censoring.
 Second, the SECT is sensitive to the rotation and orientation of images.
-This is challenging for some cases when medical images do not have a pre-defined direction.
-Third, it is difficult to interpret the GP regression result and provide clinical implications.
-To overcome the challenges, we propose using persistent homology to describe the shape of medical images.
+This makes it difficult to use when medical images do not have pre-defined orientations, such as pathological images.
+Lastly, it is difficult to interpret the GP regression result and provide clinical implications.
+Also, \cite{somasundaram2021persistent} use persistent homology features of the grayscale CT images of lung cancer patients and conduct a Cox Proportional Hazards (CoxPH) model.
+They summarize persistent homology results using the moments of the topological feature curve.
+However, the proposed summary loses some information about topological features and lacks interpretability.
+To overcome these challenges, we propose using persistent homology to describe the tumor shape patterns and the FCoxPH model.